You will need to apply for this certificate if your proposed development:

 - retains or restores the appearance of a significant building or garden

-- involves the disturbance of known or potential archaeological artefacts in accordance with a management approach agreed to by the agency
+- involves the disturbance of known or potential archaeological artefacts in accordance with a management approach agreed to by us

 - requires only building work that is shown to have little impact on the values of the place or involves removal of features that are intrusive